Protect yourself and others from knife crime

 Blunt Truth (Years 7 – 9)

-Police and NHS staff deliver interactive workshops in secondary schools, showing a series of films and seeing different outcomes should they do the ‘right thing’ and report their concerns that someone they know is carrying a knife.
+Young people are shown a film which shows the different outcomes should they do the ‘right thing’ and report their concerns that someone they know is carrying a knife.
+They also see the tragic consequences of not reporting play out.

-Young people also learn practical first aid skills on how to deal with a knife wound.
+NHS doctors and ambulance staff discuss with the young people the dangers of knife crime from a health perspective.
+They also learn practical first aid skills on how to deal with a knife wound.

 Insights – Young Detectives Programme (Years 9 – 10)